 Mental Health Capacity Building

-The Government of Saskatchewan, the Saskatchewan Health Authority (SHA) and provincial school boards recognize a shared responsibility alongside families, schools and communities for the education, health and mental well-being of the province’s children and youth.
+The Government of Saskatchewan, the Saskatchewan Health Authority (SHA), the Saskatchewan Ministry of Education, and provincial school boards recognize a shared responsibility alongside families, schools and communities for the education, health and mental well-being of the province’s children and youth.
 To support student mental health and well-being, the ministries of Health and Education, as well as the SHA collaborated to implement the Mental Health Capacity Building program in Saskatchewan schools.

 The Mental Health Capacity Building (MHCB) program is a collaboration between schools and communities to recognize and address barriers to well-being through evidence-based prevention and mental health promotion efforts and activities.
 The MHCB program is dedicated to the enhancement of protective factors and reduction of risk factors pertaining to the mental health and well-being of the students, families, caregivers, staff, and community members throughout Saskatchewan.